 According to American Express, a happy customer will refer 11 potential customers to you, meaning that loyal customers will advocate on your behalf.

-What you need to consider when it comes to lean startup development: app checklist
+What you need to consider when it comes to lean startup in mobile app development: checklist

 “If you are not embarrassed by your first product, you launched too late.” – Reid Hoffman